-'Sto Culture' initiative
+"Sto Culture" initiative

 Our cultural initiative 'Sto Culture' ensures a strong anchoring of the Group values and leadership principles, the unifying elements in our organisation.
 We regard future-oriented cooperation across functional boundaries as an elementary success factor and create incentives for a distinctive performance culture with the help of the initiative.
 In addition, there are various elements for employee participation and a Group-wide exchange of ideas.
+With the global managers' development programme "Sto Culture Evolution", we anchor attitudes in management actions and support the achievement of our strategic goals.
+More than 200 managers from Sto SE & Co.
+KGaA and many subsidiaries have already taken part.